Home network security – How to secure your network and stop hackers

 Of course, many of these home safety items are in place for added comfort when you are away.
 But if you have devices not used when you leave town, go ahead and unplug while you’re gone.
 When you are out and about, avoid using public wi-fi networks to access your smart home applications remotely.
 It is more secure to use your cellular data than a public wi-fi network.

-If it is time to retire a device from your suite or a device breaks, unlink it from your other devices and wipe it clean of all personal information.
+If it is time to retire a device from your suite or if a device breaks, unlink it from your other devices and wipe it clean of all personal information.

 Nothing is ever 100% secure, even with all the innovations in smart home technology and the cyber world.
 However, if you aren’t following these practices, you are at a higher risk of malicious hacking attempts.